jhpyle/docassemble/_docs/fields.md

 the value is the button label.
 This is different from the [YAML] syntax.

+## `signature`

+The `signature` directive presents a special screen in which the user can sign his or her name with the trackpad or other pointing device.

+For example:

+{% highlight yaml %}
+---
+question: |
+  Please sign your name below.
+signature: user_signature
+under: |
+  ${ user_first_name } ${ user_last_name }
+---
+{% endhighlight %}

+On the screen, the `question` text appears first, then the `subquestion` text, then the signature area appears, and then the `under` text appears.

+In this example, the `user_signature` will be set to an object of type `DAFile`.
+This variable can be included in the same way that a document upload can be included.
+For example:

+{% highlight yaml %}
+---
+question: |
+  Is this your signature?
+subquestion: |
+  ${ user_signature }
+yesno: user_signature_verified
+---
+{% endhighlight %}

+or, if you want to control the width of the image:

+{% highlight yaml %}
+---
+question: |
+  Is this your signature?
+subquestion: |
+  ${ user_signature.show(width='1in') }
+yesno: user_signature_verified
+---
+{% endhighlight %}

 ## `fields`

 The `fields` statement is used to present the user with a list of